amazon-archives/amplify-photo-gallery-workshop/workshop-content/content/70_generating_thumbnails/10_processing_photos_with_the_s3_trigger_lambda_function.md

-This takes care of enabling IAM authorization as a secondary option for our API, but by default it will still authenticate all requests via its confgured default authoriziation method: Amazon Cognito User Pools.
-To let the S3 Trigger Lambda function communicate with the API via IAM, we can configure specific data types or queries/mutastions/subscriptions to authenticate with IAM as an additional authorization method via Amplify's GraphQL Transform directives.
+This takes care of enabling IAM authorization as a secondary option for our API, but by default it will still authenticate all requests via its configured default authoriziation method: Amazon Cognito User Pools.
+To let the S3 Trigger Lambda function communicate with the API via IAM, we can configure specific data types or queries/mutations/subscriptions to authenticate with IAM as an additional authorization method via Amplify's GraphQL Transform directives.

 **➡️ Replace `photoalbums/amplify/backend/api/photoalbums/schema.graphql` with** <span class="clipBtn clipboard" data-clipboard-target="#id260bdddb1669b10e2e1011a5ddaaaf036e091b0dphotoalbumsamplifybackendapiphotoalbumsschemagraphql"><strong>this content</strong></span> (click the gray button to copy to clipboard).
 {{< expand "Click to view diff" >}} {{< safehtml >}}